whiskerz007/proxmox_hassos_install/README.md

 - At the root prompt type `nmcli c mod $(nmcli -g uuid c) ipv4.method auto ipv4.addresses "" ipv4.gateway "" ipv4.dns ""`
 - At the root prompt type `nmcli c up $(nmcli -g uuid c)`

+## Default Interface Name

+To get the default interface name
+- At the root prompt type `nmcli -g device c`
+- The response with be the interface name

+## Change Hostname

+To change the HassOS VM hostname
+- At the root prompt type `hostnamectl set-hostname your-new-hostname`
+- You can verify the change by logging out with `exit`, the last line printed will be `your-new-hostname login: `

 ## Resize Disk

 To resize the disk after the first boot